 “If Bruce Springsteen ever gets the blues, I reckon he’s gonna sound just like Bryan Russo” ——the Marshall Tucker Band–(after BR opened for them in 2015)

 In a world where people are either “following the money” or “chasing the dollar”, it could be said that Maryland-based singer/songwriter Bryan Russo has done a awful lot of things for $200… many of those things being musical.

-He might also may be one of the better songwriters you’ve never heard of.
+He may also be one of the better songwriters you’ve never heard of.

-Known for his strong lyrical prowess, his soulful voice, and a genre fluid approach to his songs, Russo is a true craftsman of the art of songwriting and has been working hard in the minor leagues of the music world like Kevin Costner’s character in “Bull Durham” for a real shot at the majors that may likely never come at this stage in his career.
+Known for his strong lyrical prowess, his soulful voice, and a genre fluid approach to his songs, Russo is a true “songwriter’s songwriter” grinding hard in the minor leagues of the music world like Kevin Costner’s character in “Bull Durham” yearning for a shot in the big leagues that probably isn’t coming.

-In an industry where people are chasing fame, streaming royalties, low-paying gigs, social media followers, crowd-funding campaigns, and their own proverbial tails, Bryan Russo is happiest when he’s chasing a song, and then singing those songs to other people.
+In an industry where people are chasing fame, streaming royalties, low-paying gigs, social media followers, crowd-funding campaigns, and their own proverbial tails, Bryan Russo is happiest chasing a song, and then singing those songs to other people.
 He also hopes you will consider his songs the next time you listen to new music.